AngJianHwee/RAG-Stack-Local/README.md

 ## Important Notes

 *   Ensure Ollama and Pinecone Local are running before starting the Streamlit application.
+*   All configuration parameters are loaded from the `.env` file.
+Make sure it's correctly set up.
 *   User credentials (username, hashed password, user ID) are now stored in a dedicated Pinecone index (`user-index`).
 For a production environment, a more robust database solution with advanced security features would be recommended.
 *   All stored RAG embeddings are filtered by the logged-in `user_id`, ensuring that users only interact with their own data.